DylanFernandes98/budget-tracker/README.md

 ## ✨ Features

-- Add income or expense transactions with date, category, amount, and description
+- Add transaction expense with date, category, amount, and description
 - View all transactions in a scrollable interface
+- Predict next month’s spending using basic linear regression on past data
-- See the current balance update in real time
+- See the current balance, monthly average, and next month predicted spend update in real time
-- Toggle a bar chart showing total spent per category
 - Chart updates live when transactions are added or deleted
-- Predict next month’s spending using basic linear regression on past data
 - Data is stored locally using SQLite
 - Built with a clean, minimal GUI using Tkinter